freefallcid/dominicreich-jekyll-2019/README.made-mistakes.md

 Front Matter.
 Preferred method is to enable via YAML Front Matter defaults in `_config.yml`.

 ## License

-*Following the original License text of Made Mistakes.*

 The MIT License (MIT)